windmill-labs/windmilldocs/blog/2023-03-20-handler-slack-commands/index.md

 To make it more convenient, we also introduce the command `/windmill send` to make marginal changes on the Open AI completion and send the email directly to a recipient.

 Now you know how to articulate a workflow handler of Slack commands.
 The potential is unlimited as slackbots can basically behave as a trigger on any of your workflows.
 Your Slackbot will never be as efficient as the one you built yourself.
-Start now using the [Hub](https://hub.windmill.dev/) for inspiration, and iterate on our [cloud app](https://app.windmill.dev/user/login).
+Start now using the [Hub](https://hub.windmill.dev/) for inspiration, and iterate on our <a href="https://app.windmill.dev/" rel="nofollow">cloud app</a>.